Lotame/docs/lightning-tag/implementation-google-ad-manager.md

     // Callback when targeting audience is ready to push latest audience data var audienceReadyCallback = function (profile) {

-      // Get audiences in a comma separated string which conforms to Google Ads input format var lotameAudiences = profile.getAudienceString(',') || "";
+      // Get audiences in a comma-separated string which conforms to Google Ads input format var lotameAudiences = profile.getAudienceString(',') || "";

-      // Set the target audiences at Google googletag.cmd.push(function() {
+      // Set the new target audiences for call to Google googletag.cmd.push(function() {
         window.googletag.pubads().setTargeting('lotame', lotameAudiences);
       });